TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- yojimbo_assert( length < buffer_size - 1 );
+	- is it not a bug?
+		- Use byte serialization anyway to avoid the call to strlen

+- Detect when the initial state is being sent to optionally display progress
+	- Possibly by returning some info from ReceiveBlockData struct

 - ESC for closing buy menu and team selection

 - Instead of adding a flag to reinfer,